The ultimate guide on how to find the right therapist for you

 Tip #2: all types of orientations can be effective

-When choosing a therapist, especially if you aren’t in an area where we serve and can pre-vet providers, make sure you interview your therapist and ask them to articulate how they practice.
-Feel free to push them on areas that you don’t understand.
-That conversation should five you confidence and make you excited to want to try working with them!
+When choosing a therapist, especially if you aren’t in an area where we serve and can pre-vet providers, make sure you interview your therapist and ask them to articulate what kind of therapy they practice and how they practice it.
+Feel free to push them on areas that you don’t understand about their therapeutic approach.
+That conversation should give you confidence and make you excited to want to try working with them!

 Tip #3: fit matters the most!